 - Número: seat number.

 Now, look for the information signs.
 The numbers of the tendidos bajos and tendidos altos are written above the gateways in the passageway:

 If you don’t find your way, ask for help.
 There will always be someone ready to guide you.
-Don’t wandering around aimlessly!
+Don’t wander around aimlessly!

 Again, don’t underestimate the time it will take you to get to your seat.

 Obviously, the main action takes place at the arena.
-However, while you are waiting between one bull’s exit and the entrance of the next one, pay attention to some little details that are also part of experiencing a bullfight.
+However, while you’re waiting between one bull’s exit and the entrance of the next one, pay attention to some little details that are also part of experiencing a bullfight.

 The callejón is the circular low wooden-walled alley surrounding the arena where the toreros enter and exit the sand circle.

 There you can see all the bullfight participants – the matadores and their teams, the monosabios, the alguacilillos… And other people such as the press (mostly photographers), the police, the doctors and the veterinary surgeons.
 All are carefully watching the action at the arena.